gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In the context of ephemeral builds on disposable containers, this makes it possible to have a single shared directory that contains the dependencies required by all builds.

-- Each container will have access to the shared read-only dependency cache, avoiding redundant downloads between builds.
+- Each container will have access to the shared read-only dependency cache, which avoids redundant downloads between builds.
-- This cache can be shared between containers without copying it, reducing the overall disk usage.
+- This cache can be safely shared between containers without creating separate copies of it.

 Please refer to the [user manual](userguide/dependency_resolution.html#sec:dependency_cache) to learn how to setup the shared dependency cache.

 <a name="exclusive-repository-content"></a>
 ## Declaring exclusive repository content

-Gradle lets you declare precisely what a repository contains, which is interesting both for build speed (avoiding pinging redundant repositories) and security (avoiding leaking details to the world about your own projects):
+Gradle lets you [declare precisely which dependencies a repository contains](userguide/declaring_repositories.html#sec:repository-content-filtering).
+This speeds up builds by reducing the number of repositories that need to be searched and increases security by not leaking details about your internal projects.

+As an example:
 ```
 repositories {
    mavenCentral()